mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Another person**: Does purity imply some sort of clarity or straightforwardness?

 **Katagiri**: Purity in Buddhism is not a result of doing something.
 Purity is [the] activity itself of doing something; that is purity.
-[Is is] going beyond the idea of purity and impurity.
-The idea of purity is kind of a human value.
+[It is] going beyond the idea of purity and impurity.
+The idea of purity is kind of a human sense of value.
 In terms of the dualistic sense, if you do *this*, then you can get *this*, and then you say purity or impurity.
 So purity or impurity are given to the result of the human activity.

 **Another person**: That’s why some translators like *wholesome*, because wholesome implies *whole*, not like it is some result.

-**Another person**: So would you say [is the] spirit of shikantaza the same as purity?
+**Another person**: So would you say the spirit of shikantaza [is the same as purity]?

-**Katagiri**: Sure. *Shikan* itself, activity [of] shikan itself, that is purity.
+**Katagiri**: Sure. *Shikan* itself, activity of shikan itself, that is purity.

-**Another person**: *[Unintelligible.]*
+**Another person**: But it is not only that [in any sense].

-**Katagiri**: [If you do it, exactly.]
+**Katagiri**: Anything, if you do it exactly.

 Temporarily, we say purity. *[He chuckles.]* But that is no trace of purity.
 That is called purity.
 So that’s why purity is manifested as no purity.
-In Buddhism we use all the negatives: no purity, or no eyes, no ears – that is exactly [that] you have to see some other aspect, so-called purity, the function of the purity, constantly.
+In Buddhism we [always] use negatives: no purity, or no eyes, no ears – that is exactly [that] you have to see some other aspect, so-called purity.
+The function of the purity, constantly.
 At that time, no purity.

 **Another person**: Well in a sense, then, what you’re saying is that purity and no-purity are the same thing.